Moudoux/EMC/README.md

 EMC (Easy Minecraft Client) is a framework for modifying Minecraft code without having to think about obfuscation as the framework will act as a middle man handling your calls to Minecraft.

+Unlike other mod loaders that require you to write your own Mixins to modify Minecraft code, EMC acts as an API that enables cross compatability with multiple Minecraft versions and you don't have to write any Mixins on your own.

-This framework also allows you to write a mod once, then use it on Minecraft 1.8 and above.
+This framework also allows you to write a mod once, then use it on Minecraft 1.12 and above.

 Discord
 -------------------